Events Over the Last Two Decades in Relation to a Proposed Haida Gwaii Community Forest

 - In May 2017 Andrew Merilees, Chair of MIEDS, responded to Sharon Hadway, Regional Executive Director, with concerns regarding the proposed area and the reduced revenue opportunity on behalf of the communities.
 The letter also requested consideration for the Collison area to be included in the Community Forest, asked for the use of current timber supply analysis to determine a sustainable rate of harvest.
 The letter was also of the view that the Community Forest must respect the co-jurisdictional authority of tenure and forest management in the Kunst’aa Guu Kunst’aaayah Reconciliation Protocol on Haida Gwaii.

 - In August 2017, the CHN and MIEDS proposed interim solutions to BC Timber Sales to avoid crisis and conflict in communities, including avoiding high conflict areas, utilizing developed timber sales in areas outside the Community Forest, and proposing an interim non-replaceable forest license (NRFL) until the community forest was issued.
 The NRFL would enable 100% of revenues to flow to Haida Gwaii communities.
-Government rejected the proposals.
+The government rejected the proposals.

 - In November 2017, BC Timber Sales posted the Timber Sales which CHN declined to approve, and the Forest District shared updated proposed Community Forest Maps.
 CHN posted ‘No Logging’ signage at sites where Timber Sales tenures were proposed in the Nadu Road and Lawn Hill areas.